regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 One Housing's head of Regeneration also [wrote to residents](/images/gilbeyletter.jpg) indicating that the housing association may try and run the ballot again, with revised proposals based on feedback.

-A [newsletter](/images/gilbeynewsletter.pdf) from the TRA and [report](/images/gilbeyreport.pdf) from its Vice Chair sets out residents' issues with the proposals, including:
+A [newsletter](/images/gilbeynewsletter.pdf) from the TRA and [report](/images/gilbeyreport.pdf) from its Vice Chair Karl Lewkowicz, sets out residents' issues with the proposals, including:

 * Lack of clarity on the amount of social housing proposed
 * Lack of detailed information about proposed tenures and security of tenure